microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person.md

 The person component is used to display a person or contact by using their photo, name, and/or email address.

-Additionally the person component leverages the use of [mgt-person-card](./person-card.md) to display a flyout card with additional information about the user.
-See section [Person Card](#Person-Card) below.
+The person component also uses the [mgt-person-card](./person-card.md) to display a flyout card with additional information about the user.
+For details, see the [Person Card](#person-card) section.

 ## Example